Free Shipping on All Orders Everyday! Exclusive offers available when you sign up with your email!

 Hopper Feeders are some of the most common feeders and are usually made of a wooden roof and platform with glass or plastic siding.
 But again, choose the feeder that best suits the species in the area, and what you’re hoping to attract to your yard.

 That same goes for the food you serve.
 Mixed birdseed provides a good assortment of small seeds, nuts, fruits, corn kernels, and sunflower seeds, which will cover the basis for most species.
 Black-oil sunflower seeds are always considered a delicious treat and a favorite.
-Always be sure you are choosing the most premium birdseed that covers the nutritional needs of varying bird species.
+Always be sure you choose the highest-quality birdseed that meets the nutritional needs of different bird species.

-To keep the birds fed in winter months beyond a birdfeeder, plant native trees and bushes in the yard with berries that the birds enjoy.
+To keep the birds fed in winter months beyond a bird feeder, plant native trees and bushes in the yard with berries the birds enjoy.
 The Audubon Society recommends huckleberry, honeysuckle, and snowberry.

 Vegetation and Shelter for Birds

-By doing a small amount of landscaping, you can make your backyard one birds will want to visit and find attractive.
+By doing a little landscaping, you can make your backyard one that birds will want to visit and find attractive.
 Planting trees and shrubs gives birds wonderful hiding spots and places to nest, and a hunting area for ground feeders such as Catbirds and Robins.
 To encourage breeding, add a nest box or birdhouse.

-If you don’t mind, and if it is safe to do so, allow dead trees to be left where they stand.
+If you don’t mind and it is safe to do so, allow dead trees to remain where they stand.
 They provide nesting opportunities for many birds and feeding spots for woodpeckers.

 Choosing Plants for Your Backyard

-When possible, choose native plant species, as the goal is to reclaim natural habitat.
-If there are non-native or invasive plants in your backyard it would be wise to remove those.
-Having a well-groomed backyard with lots of plants, trees, and gardens doesn’t just look beautiful, it’s extremely attractive to a variety of bird species.
+When possible, choose native plant species to help reclaim natural habitat.
+If there are non-native or invasive plants in your backyard, it would be wise to remove them.
+Having a well-groomed backyard with lots of plants, trees, and gardens doesn’t just look beautiful; it’s extremely attractive to a variety of bird species.
 A coincidence?
 We don’t think so!

 Windows

-One hazard that greatly effects birds is when they collide with windows.
+One hazard that greatly affects birds is window collisions.
 If you notice birds are constantly hitting your windows, try moving your houseplants away from the window.
 You can even purchase window decals that will deter birds from flying into them.